hrjngr46/ue-event-dumper/README.md

-Dumps anim events from UE4 json to txt
+Dumps anim events from UE4 json to txt.

+Hot to use?
+Drag-n-drop json to exe.